Student cap: Calotte

 The calotte is awarded after a rite of passage called Corona (from Latin crown, for the shape of the assembly) by numerous student unions called Ordres, Cercles and Régionales to hundreds of students each year.
 Requirements to get the calotte vary, but always include a minimum time spent on the given campus, a knowledge of the calotte, Latin formulae and student songs.

 Penne

-Like the calotte, the penne ("klak" in Dutch) is only awarded after a student-organized initiation ceremony.
+Like the calotte, the penne ("klak" in Dutch) is awarded only after a student-organized initiation ceremony.
 The number of gold stars represent the number of years of study, with silver stars representing years that were failed and re-done.
 For years of study before the initiation (if any), the stars are not placed centrally, but instead off to the side of the head.
 In Brussels the colour of the band around the edge represents the faculty in which they study, with a different colour for each faculty.
 The hat is additionally extensively decorated as the student sees fit.
-At the Université Libre de Bruxelles, the student's official nickname is spelled out in brass pins at the back of the rim of the hat.
+At the Université libre de Bruxelles, the student's official nickname is spelled out in brass pins at the back of the rim of the hat.

 France

-In France, students wear a black beret called Faluche since 1888.
+In France, students have worn a black beret called a faluche since 1888.